LMU-Capstone/microp/docs/CS Agile Docs/AGILE1.md

 The timeline is found in the Gannt Chart.xlsx and in Figure 1 of the 'MICROP Proposal.pdf'.
 At the end of this semester, the group will have demonstrated the ability to communicate through static free space optical systems.

 Hardware construction will be completed mid-semester and transmit/receive programs will be completed.
 Dynamic movement and tracking software are to be introduced next semester as the continuation of this project.

+Novel testing systems must be developed to test 10GHz transmit times on systems with CPUs below 4GHz and on wires with less than 6GHz bandwidth.

 # Appendix:
 https://lmu-ee-capstone.atlassian.net/jira/software/projects/MIC/boards/1/roadmap